efredericks/gvsu-cis373/assets/labs/lab2.md

 This very well may be the first functions we use in class!
 These ideally are placed above where they are first executed - typically I put them below the import statements.

+{: .warning }
+I don't know if this is a "recent" thing from CircuitPython, however you need to define your functions before you use them (similar to C).
+You can put your function definitions at the top, under your import statements.
+(Normal Python doesn't typically care where you put your functions).

 **Code from Adafruit:**
 ```
 def color_chase(color, wait):